chef-boneyard/opsworks-linux-demo-cookbook-django/docs/django_blog_post.md

 If you don't have the AWS CLI or the ability to install it, just take the process and apply it to the GUI in the AWS console.

+### Local AWS Configuration

+When using the AWS CLI, it's helpful to have a local AWS configuration.
 If you don't already have an AWS configuration, go ahead and create one to simplify your AWS CLI commands.

 Add the following to ``~/.aws/config``, making sure to paste in your ``aws_access_key_id`` and ``aws_secret_access_key`` values.
 Don't leave these blank! :